lfelipeapo/tata-system-api/README.md

 1. Navegue até o diretório do projeto no terminal.

-2. Execute o comando `docker-compose up --build`.
+2. Execute o comando `./start.sh`.

 ### Interagir com a API